riolubruh/YABDP4Nitro/README.md

 Methods of donations without fees are obviously preferred.
 See more info below.

-Generally though, a fee will be applied if you use a credit card (usually 3%).
+To avoid repeating myself, assume that an additional 3% fee will be applied if you use a credit card.

 _________________________________________________________________________________________________________________